 1746- 1822.
 He was one of three illegitimate children of Rear-Admiral Thomas Graves, who by the age of 58 had been twice widowed, and a Jane Hervey, who was possibly a member of staff at his seat, Thanckes.
-His father was a cousin of Admiral Lord Graves, and his own cousins included Admiral Sir Thomas Graves and that officer’s three brothers, Samuel, John and Richard, all of whom became superannuated rear-admirals.
+He was the half-brother of Admiral Lord Graves, and his own cousins included Admiral Sir Thomas Graves and that officer’s three brothers, Samuel, John, and Richard, all of whom became superannuated rear-admirals.

 Graves was commissioned lieutenant on 21 September 1770, seeing service in the Mediterranean during the following two years aboard the Winchelsea 32, Captains Samuel Goodall and Thomas Wilkinson.